Did You Know? Knowledge is Power, Even in Families

 What is knowledge?

 Knowledge is any information we have, often that which others might want too.
-While it refers to formal instruction, like that we learn in a classroom or a book, it can also refer to knowledge we gain from someone else.
+While it refers to formal instruction, like that we learn in a classroom or a book, it can also refer to knowledge we gain from someone else, like our family members.

 Knowledge on its own is just information.
 It’s neutral, really.
 The problem comes in when we attach powerful meaning to it.